Adroiti/docs-for-code-review-tools/RuboCop/Rails-FilePath.md

 ## Description

-This cop is used to identify usages of file path joining process to use `Rails.root.join` clause.
+This rule is used to identify usages of file path joining process to use `Rails.root.join` clause.

-### Example
+## Examples

 ```ruby
 # bad